slickage/baron/README.md

 This is an example of an invoice that was paid in full by two separate payments:
 ![Partial Payment Screenshot](http://i.imgur.com/sKAsBFu.png)

+When a double-spend is detected the admin is sent an e-mail notification.

 ## Webhooks
 Baron is capable of doing a ***POST*** to a url when a payment event occurs.
 A payment event is when a payment goes from one status to anther.
 If a payment was to go from `unpaid` to `paid` status this would trigger the webhook stored in `newInvoice.webhooks.paid`.
 Here is a full list of supported webhooks: